epfl-ada/ada-2024-project-nostringsadached/README.md

 ## Methods

-We will use the following methods to analyse the data:
+We will employ the following methods to analyze the data:

+1) Data Cleaning:
+Prepare both datasets by formatting data, eliminating outliers, and removing unnecessary columns to ensure consistency and reliability for further analysis.

+2) Exploratory Data Analysis (EDA):
+Conduct univariate and bivariate analyses to understand the distributions, relationships, and preliminary patterns within the data.
+This step will help refine our research questions and hypotheses.

+3) Preliminary Studies:
+Perform focused analyses on specific subsets, such as war movies and films from India, to uncover early trends and insights that might inform broader analyses.

+4) Temporal Analysis of Genres:
-1) Temporal analysis of genres: Visualise the evolution of genres over time, identifying periods of high popularity for certain genres.
+Track the evolution of genres over time, identifying key periods of popularity or decline.

+5) Correlation Analysis:
+Investigate relationships between genre trends, major historical events, and box office performance using statistical methods.

+6) Impact of Box Office Success:
+Identify successful films by genre and assess how they influence the proliferation of similar genres over subsequent years.

+7) NLP for Historical Context:
-2) Extraction of trends and correlations: Use natural language processing (NLP) techniques to recognise historical themes and events mentioned in film summaries, and establish correlations with genres.
+Utilize natural language processing (NLP) techniques to detect historical themes and events in film summaries, establishing correlations with genre trends.

-3) Analysing the influence of box office success: Identify successful films by genre, then observe the popularity of similar genres in subsequent years.
-4) Visualisation and interpretation: Present visualisations (stacked area graphs, timelines, heatmaps, etc.) to make the results easy to interpret.
+8) Visualization and Insights:
+Create visualizations such as timelines, stacked area charts, and heatmaps to summarize findings and present them intuitively.

 ## Proposed timeline